Xyhlo/Lumera/README.md

 A feature-rich Android TV streaming application built with Kotlin and Jetpack Compose for TV.

-Browse, discover, and stream content from Stremio-compatible addons — all from your couch with a TV remote.
+Browse, discover, and stream content from Stremio-compatible addons.
 Connect your Stremio account to instantly import your existing addon collection.

 ![Lumera](screenshots/banner.png)